IgnaciodeNuevo/IgnaciodeNuevo.github.io/about/index.md

 This year and a half, I have discovered my greatest passion.

-> Someone said before "Choose a job you love, and you will never have to work a day in your life" - Confucius.
+> Someone said before: Choose a job you love, and you will never have to work a day in your life
+> <footer> - Confucius</footer>

 I dare call myself someone who likes learning, I am also constantly tweeting, writing about the web, graphic design and other topics.

-> Someone advised me once: "Don't give up, keep trying" - Victoria.
+> Someone advised me once: Don't give up, keep trying
+> <footer>- Victoria</footer>

 So I work harder every day, learning to be up to date.